How We Hire Superstar Employees in the Philippines

 Some of our direct competitors offer high cash rewards, reaching up to $130 per successful hire, to be paid to the staff upon contract signing or after the training period is over.

-But do you know how much I spent in total for our 12 successful hires via referral?
+But do you know how much I spent in total on our 12 successful hires via referral?

 Yes, you’ve read it right.
 We spent twenty bucks for all 12 of them.
 That’s literally about $1.66 each.
 And that’s just for coffee!